Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 US$65. bookID # 12900

 KINGDON WARD, Captain Frank; The Mystery Rivers of Tibet; A Description of the little-known Land Where Asia's Mightiest Rivers Gallop in Harness Through the Narrow Gateway of Tibet, Its Peoples, Fauna, & Flora.
-Philadelphia, J. B. Lippincott Company, 1923, First US edition, 8vo [22 x 14 cm]; 316, [iv, ads] pp, illus from photos, 4 maps including large fldg map at end, index, orig pictorial cloth, spine title lettering, tiny tear at spine end, but a fine and clean copy, covers bright and unworn pristine and fresh.
+Philadelphia, J. B. Lippincott Company, 1923, First US edition, 8vo [22 x 14 cm]; 316, [iv, ads] pp, illustrations from photos, 4 maps including large folding map at end, index, original pictorial cloth, spine title lettering, tiny tear at spine end, but a fine and clean copy, covers bright and unworn pristine and fresh.

 One of the greatest explorers of the early part of this century and, perhaps, the most famous plant hunter of all times, Kingdon Ward travelled extensively in Burma, China and Tibet.
 He introduced numerous plants to western gardens including the Tibetan poppy and rhododendrons.
 This is a detailed description of the area with much on the geography, the people, and the plants he found, including over 200 new species.
 It is one of his scarcest books.
 Coats (The Plant Hunters): 'His most important and interesting journey.'
 Schweinfurth IV.
 Marshall 2070.
 Yakushi K191.